TracyLeeRose/AQ-Video-Change-Detection/README.md

 A web-based motion detection tool that analyzes MP4 videos to detect changes between frames, highlighting differences with a translucent red overlay.
 Built with HTML, CSS, and JavaScript, this application processes up to 300 frames from a user-selected starting point and visualizes motion in an intuitive interface.
 Features

-#Video Upload: Load MP4 videos for analysis.
+Video Upload: Load MP4 videos for analysis.
 Frame Selection: Use a slider to choose the starting frame for motion detection.
 Motion Detection: Compares up to 300 subsequent frames to the selected start frame, accumulating changes.
 Customizable Threshold: Adjust the difference percentage threshold (1-100%) to fine-tune motion sensitivity.

-#Visual Output: Displays the reference frame with a translucent red overlay (30% alpha) indicating changed pixels.
+Visual Output: Displays the reference frame with a translucent red overlay (30% alpha) indicating changed pixels.
 Progress Tracking: Real-time progress bar during frame extraction and motion detection.
 Save Results: Export the result as a PNG image.
 Responsive UI: Thumbnail strip for frame previews and a scalable canvas for output.

-Usage
+-= Usage =-
 Upload a Video:
 Click the file input to select an MP4 video.